dtonderski/ReSEAL/README.md

 Steps:
 1. Navigate to the cloned repo
+2. Start the Anaconda terminal
-2. Run `conda env create -f environment.yml`
+3. Run `conda env create -f environment.yml`
-3. To activate your new environment, run `conda activate amber`
+4. To activate your new environment, run `conda activate amber`